Shukri Ghanem: Death

 Ghanem then lived with his family in Vienna, Austria, where he had an apartment and where his daughters also lived.
 Prior to his death, Ghanem had expressed concerns about the latest developments in Libya.

-Ghanem's body was found on 29 April 2012 in a branch of the River Danube.
+Ghanem's body was found fully clothed floating on 29 April 2012 in a branch of the River Danube though there were no signs of violence.
 He was 69.
 An Austrian foreign ministry official said the family initially told the ministry that Ghanem had died of a heart attack, which was later denied by police.
 A BBC report noted the cause of death was not clear and that police had ordered a post-mortem.
 Toxicology tests were still being undertaken after Ghanem's body had been released for burial.
 His body, in a coffin wrapped in a white flag, was returned to Tripoli and buried there at the beginning of May 2012.

 Posthumous allegations

 On 1 May 2012, Reuters reported that Ghanem's associates at other OPEC countries, including former Iraqi Oil Minister Issam Chalabi, did not believe the official account of his death.

 In March 2019, The Independent reported that Ghanem was the go-between for many of the bribes paid to the Gaddafi regime by companies in the Western world, most notably Yara International.
-According to Norwegian and Swiss prosecutors, Ghanem's son Mohammed served as the "bag man" in the Yara case and Yara had deposited at least $1.5 million to an account belonging to a company registered in the British Virgin Islands that was operated by Mohammed Ghanem.
+According to Norwegian and Swiss prosecutors, Ghanem's son Mohammed served as the "bag man" in the Yara case and Yara had deposited at least $1.5 million into an account belonging to a company registered in the British Virgin Islands that was operated by Mohammed Ghanem.
 Dutch prosecutors were simultaneously pursuing a case against a $700 million hedge fund operated by Ghanem's son-in-law, Ismael Abudher.
 According to Dutch investigators, Abudher owned at least twelve British Virgin Islands shell companies and were using them to embezzle money from Libya's sovereign wealth fund, the Libyan Investment Authority.

-In June 2022, Vanity Fair alleged that Ghanem was worth billions at the time of his death due to corruption and raised the possibility that his death was due to foul play.
+In June 2022, Vanity Fair alleged that Ghanem was worth billions of Qaddafi's ill-gotten money at the time of his death due to corruption and raised the possibility that his death was due to foul play.